wfrei020/capstone/README.md

   parallel programming to communicate easier

-The c code is what was used as the firmware for the robotic arm witch communicated via usb transferring asci characters are commands.
+The c_src directory is the c code which was used as the firmware for the robotic arm witch communicated via usb transferring asci characters are commands.

 please note the other files are not important